On the boundary of moduli spaces of log Hodge structures, II: nontrivial torsors: Introduction

 \section{Introduction}

-Let $D$ be a period domain defined by Griffiths \cite{G}.
-A variation of $\ZZ$-Hodge structure over the $n$-product of punctured disk $(\Delta^*)^n$ gives the period map $(\Delta^*)^n\to \Gamma\bs D$ where $\Gamma$ is the monodromy group, i.e.\ the $\ZZ$-module generated by monodromy transformations.
+Let $D$ be a period domain of pure Hodge structures defined by Griffiths \cite{G}.
+A variation of $\ZZ$-Hodge structure over the $n$-product of punctured disk $(\Delta^*)^n$ gives the period map $(\Delta^*)^n\to \Gamma\bs D$ where $\Gamma$ is the monodromy group, i.e.\ the $\ZZ$-module generated by the monodromy transformations.
 We assume the monodromy transformations are unipotent.
-This paper treat partial compactifications of $\Gamma\bs D$ so that the period map is extended over $\Delta^n$.
+In this paper we treat partial compactifications of $\Gamma\bs D$ so that the period map is extended over $\Delta^n$.

-Classically, in the case where $D$ is Hermitian symmetric, Ash, Mumford, Rapoport and Tai \cite{amrt} give partial compactifications of $\Gamma\bs D$ (and also give compactifications of arithmetic quotient of $D$).
-Later, Kato and Usui \cite{ku} generalize toroidal partial compactifications for any period domain $D$, which is not Hermitian symmetric in general, and show these are moduli spaces of log Hodge structures (Recently Kato, Nakayama and Usui \cite{KNU} generalize it for the setting of mixed Hodge structures).
-This partial compactification is given by using toroidal embedding associated to the cone generated by the date of the monodromy.
-In fact, for a generator $T_1,\ldots ,T_n$ of the monodromy group $\Gamma$, the partial compactification $\Gamma\bs D_{\sigma}$ is given by the cone $\sigma=\sum_{j=1}^n\RR_{\geq 0}N_j$ ($N_j=\log{T_j}$) in the Lie algebra.
-Here boundary points are nilpotent orbits associated to a face of $\sigma$ (see \S \ref{def-log}).
+In the case where $D$ is Hermitian symmetric, Ash, Mumford, Rapoport and Tai \cite{amrt} give partial compactifications of $\Gamma\bs D$ (and also give compactifications of arithmetic quotient of $D$).
+Later, Kato and Usui \cite{ku} generalize toroidal partial compactifications for any period domain $D$, which is not Hermitian symmetric in general, and show these are moduli spaces of log Hodge structures.
+This partial compactification is given by using toroidal embedding associated to the cone generated by the data of the monodromy.
+In fact, for generators $T_1,\ldots ,T_n$ of the monodromy group $\Gamma$, the partial compactification $\Gamma\bs D_{\sigma}$ is given by the cone $\sigma=\sum_{j=1}^n\RR_{\geq 0}N_j$ ($N_j=\log{T_j}$) in the Lie algebra.
+Here a boundary point is a nilpotent orbit associated to a face of $\sigma$ (see \S \ref{def-log}).

-In the ``classical" situation, $\Gamma\bs D_{\sigma}$ is an analytic space.
-However $\Gamma\bs D_{\sigma}$ can not be an analytic space in the ``non-classical" situation.
-There can be {\it slits} on the boundary of $\Gamma\bs D_{\sigma}$.
-In fact the codimension of a boundary of $\Gamma\bs D_{\sigma}$ can be higher than $1$ in the non-classical situation although it is $1$ in the classical situation (see Example \ref{1111}). \cite{ku} defines logarithmic manifolds as a generalization of analytic spaces and state $\Gamma\bs D_{\sigma}$ is a logarithmic manifold.
+In the ``classical situation" (i.e. $D$ is Hermitian symmetric), $\Gamma\bs D_{\sigma}$ is an analytic space.
+In contrast, for general period domains, $\Gamma\bs D_{\sigma}$ may not be an analytic space.
+In fact the boundary components of the partial compactification $\Gamma\bs D_{\sigma}$ can have codimension greater than $1$ although it is $1$ in the classical situation (see Example \ref{1111}).
+This mean there can be {\it slits} on the boundary of $\Gamma\bs D_{\sigma}$.
+Kato and Usui \cite{ku} define logarithmic manifolds as a generalization of analytic spaces and state $\Gamma\bs D_{\sigma}$ is a logarithmic manifold.